 Not all books are equal in the eyes of student readers.
 Kids want to read what other kids are reading, not necessarily what WE think is the best choice.
 The only way to learn what kids like is to talk to kids.
 I peruse Amazon and Good Reads to get ideas and that helps.
 However, the kids in my school probably *aren’t* perusing Amazon and Good Reads.
 They are talking to each other, so imagine the power of telling Johnny that Sam just read this book and went on and on about how awesome it was.
 How would Johnny respond?
 Sam is his BFF, so of course he will want to read it too, right?

-Conferring Tells You Readers have Reading Preferences
+book conversations Tell You Readers have Reading Preferences

 Another thing you can learn from your hallway conversations is what genres and authors your students enjoy.
 If your student has read the entire Jake Maddox series or can’t wait til the librarian gets in the next copy of Captain Awesome, then you know they prefer sports fiction or super hero books.
 Then, you CAN go to Amazon and Good Reads to get other ideas.
 Yes, it takes time to look.
 No time?
 You can also ask your librarian for a quick recommendation based on these (or whatever your student loves).